BEST of Japan in 2 Weeks: Perfect 14-Day Itinerary (2026)

 Two other beautiful, iconic streets in Gion are the narrow lanes of Sannenzaka and Ninenzaka.
 These historic stone-paved alleyways lead up to the temple grounds of Kiyomizu-dera, which is particularly beautiful at night.

-Top tip: Attend a traditional tea ceremony in one of Kyoto’s tea houses.
+Our top tip: Attend a traditional tea ceremony in one of Kyoto’s tea houses.
 Some tea houses include kimonos (like this traditional tea ceremony), so you can experience the ceremony in traditional attire.

 For dinner, head to the Pontocho district.
 The main alley, Pontocho Alley, is another picturesque street in Kyoto, lined with upscale restaurants and traditional shops.
 The district runs alongside the Kamogawa River and is especially beautiful at night with its illuminated traditional lanterns.